 Described as an “artsy dive bar,” Showbox is a favored hangout among Phnom Penh’s artists and musicians.
 Showbox’s days of live music are no longer, but it still host events such as trivia night, drink and draw, and spoken word night.
 The open mic night ever Wednesday is the most popular.
 There’s an art gallery upstairs and the place attracts a mixed crowd of expats and locals, young and old.

 Wine and cocktail bars

 French-owned wine and and cocktail bar Bouchon is an old favorite with Phnom Penh expats, who head there for after-work drinks.
 They’ve got a new location on Street 174, and it’s even nicer than the last one, with exposed brick and checked tile floors, and they’ve even brought the gorgeous wooden bar from the last place.
 Bouchon has an extensive array of French wines (check the list of Bordeauxs) available by the bottle or glass.
-The menu features a selection of light nibbles, including charcuterie, foie gras, and an excellent cheese plate.
+The menu features a selection of light nibbles, including charcuterie, foie gras, and an excellent cheese plate, as well as heartier French fare.
 The martinis are the standout, though, with flavors ranging from cucumber to coffee.